-bit 23-0 ADCDATA[15:0]:

-Output code from ADC.
+R-0

+ADCDATA[23:0]

+bit 23 bit 0

+-n = Value at POR $(1)^2$ = Bit is set $(0)^2$ = Bit is cleared $(0)^2$ = Bit is cleared $(0)^2$ = Bit is unknown bit 23-0 ADCDATA[23:0]: Output code from ADC.
 The data are post-calibration if the EN\OFFCAL or EN\GAINCAL bits are enabled.
-The data can be formatted in 16/32-bit modes, depending on the DATA\FORMAT[1:0] settings (see Section 5.6, ADC Output Data Format).
+The data can be formatted in 24/32-bit modes, depending on the DATA FORMAT[1:0] settings (see Section 5.6, ADC Output Data Format).

 The ADC Channel Data Output registers always contain the most recent A/D conversion data.
-The register is updated at each data ready internal signal (depends on OSR and CONV\MODE settings).
-The register is latched at start of each SPI read command.
-The register is double buffered to avoid loss of data.
-There is a small time delay tDODR after each data ready where the user has to wait for the data to be available.
-Otherwise, the data corruption can happen (when the internal data are refreshed).
+The register is updated at each data ready internal signal (it depends on the OSR and CONV\MODE settings).
+The register is latched at the start of each SPI Read command.
+The register is double buffered to avoid data loss.
+There is a small time delay tDODR after each data ready, where the user has to wait for the data to be available.
+Otherwise, the data corruption can occur (when the internal data are refreshed).

-When the $IRQ\MODE[1:0] = 1x$ , this register becomes a 4-bit wide register containing the MDAT output codes, which are the outputs of the modulator that are represented by 4 comparator outputs (COMP[3:0] see Section 5.4.2 "Modulator Output Block").
+When IRQ\MODE[1:0] = 1x, this register becomes a 4-bit wide register containing the MDAT output codes, which are the outputs of the modulator that are represented by four comparator outputs (COMP[3:0], see Section 5.4.2, Modulator Output Block).